Edward E. Boynton House: 2009 to present

 Parker/Cosentino decide to restore the enclosed front porch to its original design.
 Having been enclosed in the 1920s.
 They construct a new garage inspired by Wright's prairie style designs and incorporate a covered walkway on the property after noticing a pergola in several of Wright's original drawings of the site.
 Unable to reestablish the extent of the Boyntons original lot, since three other houses now sit on the space that had been sold off in the 1920s - they decide to remove the driveway at the front of the house and, instead of a driveway that stretches from East Boulevard to Hawthorn Street, its entrance on East Boulevard is removed and replaced with only a walkway, in place of both.
 Thus allowing more grass and a more spacious appearance.
 A lovely reflecting pool with Koi pond and an Asian inspired garden now occupy the small backyard.

 All of the art glass windows, doors, cabinets and light fixtures in the entire house are restored by the Wisconsin native Jeffrey Mueller, owner of Godfrey Müller Studios, a glass restoration company in Rochester.
-The still extant Wright designed furniture and all the woodwork - some of which had been painted over by previous owners and unprofessional stripped - is now meticulously refinished, repaired, and restored by Eric Norden, owner of Eric Norden Restorations, in Rochester.
-Several new furniture pieces are designed, in the spirit of a Wright contemporary and collaborator George Niedecken (1878-1945)- in the prairie style tradition.
-Darryl Gronsky, an interior designer in Rochester, with the contribution of the homeowner Jane Parker, referred to Niedecken’s designs archived in the collection of the Milwaukee Art Museum, Milwaukee, Wis. to help select materials and fabrics for the renovated house.
+The still extant Wright designed furniture and all the woodwork – some of which had been painted over by previous owners and unprofessional stripped – is now meticulously refinished, repaired, and restored by Eric Norden, owner of Eric Norden Restorations, in Rochester.
+Several new furniture pieces are designed, in the spirit of a Wright contemporary and collaborator George Niedecken (1878–1945)- in the prairie style tradition.
+Darryl Gronsky, an interior designer in Rochester, with the contribution of the homeowner Jane Parker, referred to Niedecken's designs archived in the collection of the Milwaukee Art Museum, Milwaukee, Wis. to help select materials and fabrics for the renovated house.

+A sculpture by Albert Paley is installed on the grounds.

 The building is now part of the East Avenue Historic District, which is listed on the National Register of Historic Places.

 Legacy

 Jane Parker and Fran Cosentino also consent to produce a documentary, chronicling the repair, rehabilitation and restoration of the Boynton House.
 Local Public Broadcasting System (PBS) WXXI in Rochester, New York, embarks on a two and a half year filming project, culminating in the nearly one hour documentary titled Frank Lloyd Wright's Boynton House: The Next Hundred Years.
-The documentary crew are assisted by Kim Bixler, daughter of Burt and Karen Brown who owned the Boynton House from 1977-1994.
+The documentary crew are assisted by Kim Bixler, daughter of Burt and Karen Brown who owned the Boynton House from 1977–1994.
 Her knowledge of the house history includes archival documents, newspaper articles, family histories, meticulous research, historical photographs and interviews with every living homeowner.
 Her book Growing Up in a Frank Lloyd Wright House is published in conjunction with the completion of the Boynton House project, one of the sponsorship gifts for public television sponsors and donors.
 Kim Bixler travels the country giving lectures about what it is really like growing up in a house designed by Frank Lloyd Wright.